11 Jul Social Security Disability and VA Disability

 - In most cases, an individual must have a character of discharge other than dishonorable to qualify for VA benefits.

 - There are several steps in the Social Security Disability application process.
 First, one must apply at the initial level.
-It is estimate that 80% of claimants are denied at this level for a variety of reasons.
+It is estimated that 80% of claimants are denied at this level for a variety of reasons.
 If the decision is appealed, the claim moves to the reconsideration stage (dependent on the state).
 The third step is the hearing level, which can take upwards of 18-24 months.

 - The process of applying for VA benefits is shorter and more straightforward than Social Security Disability.
 First, the claimant must prove that he or she is a military veteran (with a non-dishonorable discharge).
 Secondly, the claimant must prove that his/her medical condition(s) resulted from military service.